Alton1998/Arrhythmia-Detection/README.md

 - [ ] Train the data to creat a deep learning model
 - [ ] Test the deep learning model with unseen data
 - [ ] Containerise Model for use with streamlit for easy future testing.

+## Questions
+1. What is suppose to be the buffer size of the signal that we take?
+2. How many classes do we consider?